BiEchi/MedoFlow/README.md

 # MedoFlow
-MedoFlow: an educational software framework for deep learning from scratch.
+We propose MedoFlow: an educational software framework for deep learning from scratch.